snu-sf-class/pl2015spring/README.md

         * Send emails for personal matters only.
 Use the issue tracker.
         * DO NOT send emails to jee...@sf.snu.ac.kr.
         * In the case you send TA an email, specify your name and your student ID.
-    + Office Hour: Please email me to make an appointment.
+    + Office Hour: At bldg 301 rm 554-1.
+Please email me to make an appointment.

 ## Announcements ##